jgroeneveld/mentor/README.md

 mentor is a project to play around with Spring Boot structure and API's.

+## High level goal

+Have a best practice Spring Boot project with good development environment.
+Deployed on production on AWS with docker and kubernetes.

 ## Decisions

 - Use Spring Boot Starters